 My games include lots of Intrigue.
 In fact, I greatly prefer intrigue, skullduggery, and cloak and dagger affairs to "dungeoncrawls" which I cordially dislike.
 Maybe cordially is pushing it sometimes.
 Thrillers, spies, mafioso-type criminals, assassins, plots—those are my meat and potatoes in terms of what I find interesting to game about.
 Think of your favorite mainstream spy thriller in movies or novels.
 Stuff like Robert Ludlum or Lee Child.
 Movies like The Godfather.
 Apply those types of stories and that kind of tone to a fantasy setting steeped in horror.
 That's what I really want my games to be like.

 Players in my game should be prepared to Run when the odds are stacked against them.
 I'm not really a fan of killing PCs, but I won't hesitate to do so if it's the obvious result of player actions.
 And, once again, horror, folks.
 In horror you don't always stand up to the monster and gloriously battle it to the death.
 That is, you don't if you don't want really short, boring games.
 I don't believe in fairness quite as much as I believe in verisimilitude.
 That doesn't mean I'll punish you in the name of some kind of moral high ground in terms of play-style, but it does mean that you aren't necessarily meant to kill everything you encounter.
 Don't try it.

 My games could include Disturbing content.
 Again; I like a fairly strong horror vibe.
 I consider my games to be often skirting the line at the far edge of PG-13.
 They are not meant for kids.
 I'm very much against including gratuitous shocking content, though.
 I dislike it in cinema and I dislike it in books.
 I won't ever be gratuitous.
 The disturbing content isn't necessarily the focus of any of my games.
-I fair warning up front—it could be there, and you either need to be prepared for it before it happens, or recuse yourself up front.
+I give fair warning up front though—it could be there, and you either need to be prepared for it before it happens, or recuse yourself before we start.